Higher Certificate in Science - Physiology and Health Science CW106

-This two-year programme provides foundational level understanding of core physiology and health science areas including: Anatomy, Physiology, Exercise Fitness Instruction, Cell Biology, Exercise Physiology, Biomechanics, Pathology of Injury and many more.
-The programme combines theory with ‘hands-on’ practical elements resulting in an interesting and rewarding programme.
+This course provides foundational level understanding of core physiology and health science areas including: Anatomy, Physiology, Exercise and Fitness, Cell Biology, Exercise Physiology, Neuromuscular Skeletal Assessment, Biomechanics, Pathology of Injury and many more.
+The course combines theory with ‘hands-on’ practical elements resulting in an interesting and rewarding course.

-- This programme provides an excellent foundation for many careers in the health profession sector and enables students to make informed decisions about specialist areas for further study.
+- This course provides an excellent foundation for many careers in the health profession sector and enables students to make informed decisions about specialist areas for further study.

-- Premium facilities including a dedicated elite athlete performance gym, large general gym, fitness assessment suite.
+- Premium facilities include a dedicated elite athlete performance gym, teaching gym, physiology laboratory and sports injury clinic.

 What follow-on study opportunities are available?

 The course provides a direct entry point to Year 3 of the BSc (Honours) Sport Rehabilitation and Athletic Therapy and BSc (Honours) Sport Science (subject to module choice and available places).

 What will I be able to do when I finish the course?